ctlab/metafast/README.md

 File `output_description.txt` is created after every run in the current and working directories.
 It contains the description of every output file produced by the ***metafast***.

-Metafast script also allows you to run subtools of whole process or different tools, that was included in the package.
+***Metafast*** run script also allows you to run subtools of whole process or different tools, that was included in the package.
 To see the list of available additional tools, run `metafast.sh --tools`.